Residential Drug and Alcohol Rehab Centers

 If you read one thing about executive or luxury addiction treatment, read this.
 Click Here.

-All of these are examples of residential programs:
+All of these are examples of residential substance abuse programs:

 The length of time that a person must stay in a residential program can vary dramatically, but according to the Substance Abuse and Mental Health Services Administration (SAMHSA), most programs require patients to stay enrolled for 90 days.
 SAMSHA suggests that people who participate in addiction therapies tend to succeed in these programs if they stay enrolled for 90 days or longer, so this is considered the gold standard of treatment by many programs.
 There are some residential programs that don’t require this long period of admission, however.
 In these programs, the person might stay at the facility for a few weeks, and then transition to an outpatient program for additional intensive care.
 Other programs, by contrast, are designed to provide care for a year or longer, allowing the person to truly become comfortable with a sober lifestyle.